Berkeley-CS61B/simple-office-hours-queue/README.md

 npm run start
 ```

-If you'd like to view your database locally at any point, you can run
+If you'd like to view or edit your database locally at any point, you can run

 ```bash
 npx prisma studio
 ```

-## BUG: The user roles will always be STUDENT.
-If you want to change the role of a user, you will have to do it manually in the database.
-You can do this by running `npx prisma studio` and then clicking on the `User` table and then clicking on the user you want to change the role of.
-Then, change the `role` field to `STAFF`.

 ## Tech Stack